rkarkut/slack-api-package/README.md

 }
 ```

-To test Your token You can call your client instance like below.
+To test Your token You can call your client instance like in the example below.

 ```php
 $client->setToken('your.token');